 1. Oakland: A Hub of Healthcare and Culture

 Oakland is a prime example of how public transit can enhance urban retirement.
-The neighborhood is home to UPMC, the University of Pittsburgh, and numerous cultural institutions, all of which are easily reachable via the PAAC’s 50, 51, and 52 bus routes.
+The neighborhood is home to UPMC, the University of Pittsburgh, and numerous cultural institutions, all of which are easily reachable via PRT's 50, 51, and 52 bus routes.
 Seniors here can enjoy a wide range of activities, from visiting the Carnegie Science Center to attending performances at the Pittsburgh Symphony Orchestra.
-The area’s walkability and proximity to healthcare facilities make it an ideal choice for retirees who prioritize convenience and access.
+The area's walkability and proximity to healthcare facilities make it an ideal choice for retirees who prioritize convenience and access.

 2. Squirrel Hill: A Blend of History and Community

-Squirrel Hill’s tree-lined streets and historic architecture create a welcoming atmosphere for seniors.
-The neighborhood’s 41A and 41B bus routes connect residents to the Squirrel Hill Shopping Center, the Pittsburgh Public Library, and local parks.
-Its strong sense of community is further strengthened by the PAAC’s frequent service, which allows seniors to attend social events, religious gatherings, and cultural festivals with ease.
+Squirrel Hill's tree-lined streets and historic architecture create a welcoming atmosphere for seniors.
+The neighborhood's 41A and 41B bus routes connect residents to the Squirrel Hill Shopping Center, the Pittsburgh Public Library, and local parks.
+Its strong sense of community is further strengthened by PRT's frequent service, which allows seniors to attend social events, religious gatherings, and cultural festivals with ease.

 3. Shadyside: Urban Living with a Small-Town Vibe